Grace to you and peace from God our Heavenly Father and Christ Jesus the Lord, our King who hung upon the tree of the cross. Amen.

-A Homily for the Sixteenth Sunday after Pentecost
+A Homily for the Twenty-Third Sunday after Pentecost

 Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who lifts up the lowly.
 Amen.